aprilr4/tutorials/src/adding-style/index.md

 The `rgba()` function is like the `rgb()` function, but it adds one more parameter to control what is known as the **alpha channel**.
 This value specifies how opaque the color is.
 It is expressed as a decimal value between `0` (fully transparent) to `1` (fully opaque).
 A value of `0.5` is half-transparent.

+To experiment with CSS color values and build color palettes, check out the amazing [Adobe Color CC tool](https://color.adobe.com).
+You can [explore](https://color.adobe.com/explore/newest/) ready-made color palettes, or design your own.
+You can also upload a photo and let the tool design a color palette for you based on the colors in the photo (click the camera icon on the top-right).

 ## Measurement Units

 Before we discuss the other core concepts, we need to take a slight digression into CSS units.
 Many CSS properties that affect the size of things can be specified in [one or more units](http://www.w3schools.com/cssref/css_units.asp).
 CSS supports several absolute units, as well as several relative units.